|

 Murphy in 1949, a year after Dobie's death.

-A couple of articles I found contribute
+A couple of articles I found

 to the notion that Dobie was prepared to quit Washington after the 1916